kubernetes-retired/heapster/docs/influxdb.md

-# Run Heapster in a Kubernetes cluster with an InfluxDB backend and a Grafana and/or Chronograf UI
+# Run Heapster in a Kubernetes cluster with an InfluxDB backend and a Grafana UI

 ### Setup a Kubernetes cluster
 [Bring up a Kubernetes cluster](https://github.com/kubernetes/kubernetes), if you haven't already.